htcondor/htcondor/docs/admin-manual/configuration-macros.rst

 :macro-def:`SEC_CREDENTIAL_DIRECTORY_OAUTH`
     The directory that users' OAuth2 credentials should be stored in.
     This directory must be owned by root:condor with the setgid flag enabled.

+:macro-def:`SEC_CREDENTIAL_PRODUCER`
+    A script for *condor_submit* to execute to produce credentials while using the kerberos type of credentials.
+No parameters are passed, and credentials most be sent to stdout.

+:macro-def:`SEC_CREDENTIAL_STORER`
+    A script for *condor_submit* to execute to produce credentials while using the OAuth2 type of credentials.
+The oauth services specified in the ``use_auth_services`` line in the submit file are passed as parameters to the script, and the script should use ``condor_store_cred`` to store credentials for each service.

 Configuration File Entries Relating to Virtual Machines
 -------------------------------------------------------